deansmiller/jsnet/README.md

 <p>This provided an ample opportunity to play with Web Workers because the training of the network can be intensive on the browsers resources.
 Using a Web Worker I was able to keep the UI responsive.
 I also used g.raphael for the chart (https://github.com/DmitryBaranovskiy/g.raphael)</p>

 <p>Give it a try @ jsnet.nodejitsu.com</p>

-<p>Note: Does not work in FF at the moment.
-In no way is this a completed, tried and tested app</p>